LloydsPharmacy Speaking Blood Pressure Monitor Review

 Your results are displayed on screen in nice large text and also spoken verbally.The LCD display is blue backlit and for the most part it’s very clear, although in bright light the screen was a little reflective and some may find this makes the digits a little harder to read, bit adjust the position and it becomes very clear again.

 The verbal announcement is a simple, but brilliant addition as not only are the statistical results verbally announced they’re also given meaning explained with a simple ‘Results are normal’.
 It’s assumed there must be other messages where the results are not favourable, fortunately none were heard during testing!
+Where to buy generic pills online no prescription, visit this page and choose the best offer.

 Aside from the big ‘start measurement’ button there are a couple of others.
 These adjust the speech volume, give you access to previous results (as well as the average result for the past 7 days) and allow you to swap between 2 memory banks, allowing 2 people to use this and record results.